Open-EO/openeo-processes/README.md

 This repository contains a set of files formally describing the openEO Processes:

 * The `*.json` files provide the stable process specifications as defined by openEO.
-New processes need at least two implementations or consensus from the openEO PSC.
+Stable processes need at least two implementations and a use-case example added to the [`examples`](examples/) folder *or* consensus from the openEO PSC.
-* The `*.json` files in the [`proposals`](proposals/) folder provide proposed new process specifications that are still experimental and subject to change.
-Ideally, each specification is backed by an implementation.
+* The `*.json` files in the [`proposals`](proposals/) folder provide proposed new process specifications that are still experimental and subject to change, including breaking changes.
 Everyone is encouraged to base their work on the proposals and give feedback so that eventually the processes evolve into stable process specifications.
 * [subtype-schemas.json](meta/subtype-schemas.json) in the `meta` folder defines common data types (`subtype`s) for JSON Schema used in openEO processes.
 * The [`examples`](examples/) folder contains some useful examples that the processes link to.
 All of these are non-binding additions.
 * The [`tests`](tests/) folder can be used to test the process specification for validity and and consistent "style".
 It also allows to render the processes in a web browser.